Updated September 2018

-Pond plants are a great way to add color and diversity to your tank and home.
-If your fish tank or pond is purposefully designed to be a focal point or centrepiece within a particular area of your home, then its presence will have a far reaching effect on the appearance and feel of the space.
+Pond plants are a great way to add color and diversity to your water feature.
+If your pond or fish tank is purposefully designed to be a focal point or centerpiece within a particular area of your garden or home, then its presence will have a far reaching effect on the appearance and feel of the space.

-If it’s going to be the first thing you see when you walk into the room, then you’ll want to keep it looking at its best.
+If it’s going to be the first thing you see when you walk into the space, then you want to keep it looking at its best.
 Sounding familiar, we have the perfect solution for you.

-You’ll hardly be surprised to read that different species of fish can originate from completely different locations around the world.
-To the point where some species of fish in your tanks would be unlikely to ever meet in the natural world.
+You’ll hardly be surprised to read that different types of fish originate from completely different locations around the world.
+To the point where some varieties of fish in your pond or tanks would be unlikely to ever meet in the natural world.

-This means that in the wild, each species of fish would be used to a different selection of pond plants.
-For this reason, we suggest researching the types of plants that are best suited to the type of fish you are keeping.
+This means that in the wild each type of fish would be used to a different selection of pond plants.
+For this reason, we suggest researching the types of plants that are best suited to the type of fish you’re keeping.

 I’ve found Encyclopedia of Water Garden Plants one of the best books around.
-What I like about the book is that waterlilies, lotus, submerged, floating and marginal water plants all get their their fifteen minutes of fame in the lavishly illustrated encyclopedia by Water Gardening Magazine founders Greg and Sue Speichert.
-Click here to buy this wonderful book at the best price from amazon.
+What I like about the book is that waterlilies, lotus, submerged, floating and marginal water plants all get their their 15 minutes of fame in the lavishly illustrated encyclopedia by Water Gardening Magazine founders Greg and Sue Speichert.

-Each category of pond plant is discussed in its own chapter.
-I highly recommend it.
+Each category of pond plant is discussed in its own chapter and I highly recommend it.
 You’ll find it’s well worth the price.